-What Is Blower Door Testing – IECC 2015 Requirements:
+What Is Blower Door Testing – IECC Requirements

 What is blower door testing?

-A blower door test is performed to measure the exact air-tightness of a home.
-Beginning with the 2012-IECC, a maximum air leakage rate is defined and each new home must meet this tightness level verified with a blower door test.
+A blower door test is a procedure that involves using specialized equipment to measure the exact air tightness of a home.
+Depending on the region of the country, a maximum air leakage rate is defined, and each new home must meet this air tightness level.

 How does it work?